gcross/LogicGrowsOnTrees/TUTORIAL.md

 This program generates all pairs of integers within the given ranges such that the first element of the pair is less than the second element of the pair.
-The first line in the pairs function body,
+The first line in the body of `pairs`,

 ```haskell
 x <- between 1 max_x
 ```

-makes a non-deterministic choice for x that is between 1 and max_x (inclusive), and likewise for y; the between function is part of the LogicGrowsOnTrees module.
-The third line in the function body is a guard that succeeds if x < y and fails otherwise;  failure results in backtracking to try another choice of x and/or y.
+makes a non-deterministic choice for `x` that is between `1` and `max_x` (inclusive), and likewise for `y`; the `between` function is part of the `LogicGrowsOnTrees` module.
+The third line in the function body is a guard that succeeds if `x < y` and fails otherwise; failure results in backtracking to try another choice of `x` and/or `y`.

-pairs can return a value that is an instance of an arbitrary type --- that is, one the caller can choose --- that is an instance of MonadPlus.
-For example, if let you let m be Maybe then pairs will return either nothing if no choices of x and y satisfy the guard and otherwise it will return a Just value with the first found solution.
-If you let m be the list type then the function will return the list of all solutions.
+`pairs` can return a value that is an instance of an arbitrary type --- that is, one the caller can choose --- that is an instance of `MonadPlus`.
+For example, if let you let `m` be `Maybe` then `pairs` will return either nothing if no choices of `x` and `y` satisfy the guard and otherwise it will return a `Just` value with the first found solution.
+If you let `m` be the List type then the function will return the list of all solutions.

 This function illustrates the basic functionality but it is not a good example of how you would actually generate such pairs because a better implementation is